Robert Bakewell (agriculturalist): Horses

 Robert Bakewell bred the Improved Black Cart horse, which later became a Shire horse.
+The breed was also known as Heavy Black or Lincolnshire Black.
+In other sources, the breed is also referred to Lincolnshire Dray Horse or Bakewell Black, in honour of his influence.

+Legacy

+Several buildings in Loughborough are named after Bakewell including a hall of residence at Loughborough University and a primary school in the town.

 Influence on Darwin

 Selective breeding, which Charles Darwin described as artificial selection, was an inspiration for his theory of natural selection.
 In On the Origin of Species he cited Bakewell's work as demonstrating variation under domestication, in which methodical breeding during Bakewell's lifetime led to considerable modification of the forms and qualities of his cattle, and the unconscious production of two distinct strains when two flocks of Leicester sheep were kept by Mr. Buckley and Mr. Burgess, "purely bred from the original stock of Mr. Bakewell for upwards of fifty years" with the unanticipated result that "the difference between the sheep possessed by these two gentlemen is so great that they have the appearance of being quite different varieties."

 New Dishley Society

 The New Dishley Society has been created to promote the memory of Robert Bakewell and of his contemporaries and students of his methods.
 The society aims to disseminate knowledge of his work and appreciation of his pioneering legacy in the breeding of improved farm livestock and better crop management.
 It supports research into the revolutionary agricultural techniques of the eighteenth and early nineteenth centuries and into the men who developed these techniques.